 From fire pits and funky grill accessories, to music, string light fixtures, and entertainment, we’ve got it all — and so should you.
 Here are the best backyard party essentials to help you sustain your summer sanity.

 Klipsch offers an outdoor wired system that will truly wow your company with its ability to blend in with your backyard surroundings.
 It provides a clear, wide range of sound, but if you’re servicing a large area, you may want to grab two.
 You also get two choices on design: granite or sandstone.

 In case you don’t want to wire speakers into your yard, JBL’s splash-proof outdoor Bluetooth speaker is a great alternative to its wired counterparts.
 It sounds just as clear, but also offers more portability.
-This way you can take a speaker on your next trip to the river too.
-Our brother site, Digital Trends, has other waterproof options.
+This way you can take a speaker on your next trip to the river, too.

 Cornhole is a crowd favorite for most when the sun comes out.
 If you find yourself heading to your favorite bar to cornhole your way through the heat, then maybe it’s time to invest in a board for your own backyard.
 Victory Tailgate has a plethora of themed cornhole boards so you can impress your guests or tease your buddy by grabbing a board that features his least favorite team.